Kodluyoruz/taskforce/phpbasics/içerikler.md

+## Koşullu İfadeler

-3. Aşağıdaki kodun çıktısı hangisidir?
+1. Aşağıdaki kodun çıktısı hangisidir?
 ```php
 <?php
     $a = 6;